Welcome To My Recovery Blog

 This blog is a space for sharing ideas, experiences, links to books, articles, and websites in relation to recovery from alcohol & drug addiction.
 It also hopes to generate healthy discussion on the topic and welcomes diversity of opinion.

-The focus will primarily be on Twelve Step recovery from a non-dogmatic and spiritually open position, as that is the approach that I follow in relating to AA’s program of recovery.
+The focus will primarily be on Twelve Step recovery from a non-dogmatic and spiritually open position, as this is the approach that I follow in relating to AA’s program of recovery.
 My name is Steve K and the following essay is my recovery journey.

 12stepphilosophy has been selected as one of the best recovery blogs of 2016: